-How to obtain your initial certification: Two types of certification are required for anyone who wants to do human research here at BUMC/BMC: 1) a certificate of completion of human subjects protection training from the Collaborative Institutional Training Initiative (CITI); and 2) a certificate of completion of the BUMC/BMC Research HIPAA Module.
-Each researcher named on an IRB application must have certificates for both human subjects protection training and the BUMC/BMC Research HIPAA Module on file in the IRB office.
-(Note that the HIPAA module appears in CITI in two places, as a separate module and within the Basic courses.
+How to obtain your initial certification: Two types of certification are required for anyone who wants to do human research here at BUMC/BMC: (1) a certificate of completion of human subjects protection training from the Collaborative Institutional Training Initiative (CITI); and (2) a certificate of completion of the BUMC HIPAA and Research Data Security course.
+Each researcher named on an IRB application must have certificates for both human subjects protection training and the BUMC HIPAA and Research Data Security course on file in the IRB office.
+(Note that the BUMC HIPAA and Research Data Security course appears in CITI in two places, as a separate module and within the human subjects protection training Basic courses.
 Take either one, and it will be reflected that you have completed this requirement.)

 BUMC/BMC will accept CITI training that was completed at another institution.
 See below for instructions on how to transfer CITI certification to BUMC/BMC.